Gostivar: History

-It is known that there was a town called Draudacum, Draudàkon (Δραυδάκον in Ancient Greek), built in 170BC, near or on the current place of Gostivar.
+It is known that there was a town called Draudacum, Draudàkon (Δραυδάκον in Ancient Greek), built in 170 BCE, near or on the current locality of Gostivar.

 Early mentions of the town was made by the Roman historian Livy.
 He records how during the Third Macedonian War the King of Macedon Perseus at the head of 10000 men, after taking Uskana (Kicevo), attacked Drau-Dak, today Gostivar.

 Ottoman Period

 In the late 14th century, Gostivar came under Ottoman rule along with the rest of Vardar Macedonia.

 In the late 19th and early 20th century, Gostivar was part of the Kosovo Vilayet of the Ottoman Empire.
 During this period it became the centre of a kaza (municipality) and grew into one of the richer towns of Ottoman Vardar Macedonia.

 Gostivar remained under Ottoman rule for more than 500 years until 1912, when it was occupied by Serbian troops during the First Balkan War.